opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Bulk-Job-Status-Updates-Date-Level.md

 The **Operations** module has made performing mass action on job status updates at the date level easier.
-For example, with a few simple steps, you can update a job\'s status for a selected date to [Mark Finished OK]{.skd-job-statuses} when the job\'s current state is in [Waiting, Held]{.skd-job-statuses}.
+For example, with a few simple steps, you can update a job's status for a selected date to [Mark Finished OK]{.skd-job-statuses} when the job's current state is in [Waiting, Held]{.skd-job-statuses}.

 To perform bulk job status updates: